-The Developer Compare feature enables engineering managers to compare engineers to the previous week, sprint or quarter.
-You can as well compare two different engineers.
+The Developer Progress feature enables engineering managers to compare engineers to the previous week, sprint or quarter.

-The Developers Stats feature comprises all the stats from the Developer Summary in a table.
+The Developer Performance feature comprises all the stats from the Developer Summary in a table.
 You can select the column visibility, sort and rearrange the columns.
 You can also download the reports as PDF, Excel, or print them right from the Waydev app.

 Learn more about what’s going on in the code review process; analyze, and optimize engineer collaboration.